-3.9.3 The angle of flooding shall be not less than $40^{\circ}$ .
+3.9.3 The angle of down-flooding shall be not less than 40° .

 3.9.4 The righting lever curve of a fishing vessel, when on fishing grounds, under the loading conditions stated in 3.5.4 may not conform to the requirements of 2.2.1 for the maximum arm.
-Under those loading conditions, the maximum righting arm shall be not less than 0,2 m.
+Under those loading conditions, the maximum righting lever shall be not less than 0,2 m.

-3.9.5 Under all loading conditions, the corrected initial metacentric height shall be not less than 0,5 m, except for the light-ship condition (refer to 2.3.1) and the fishing vessels when under loading conditions stated in 3.5.4 for which it shall be not less than 0,35 m.
+3.9.5 The corrected initial metacentric height shall be not less than 0,5 m.
+The corrected initial metacentric height of fishing vessels under loading condition stated in 3.5.4 shall be not less than 0,35 m.

-3.9.6 The initial stability of fishing vessels hauling in the nets and catch with cargo booms shall be sufficient (under loading conditions stated in 3.5.4 as well) to ensure that the static heel angle of the ship when handling the nets and operating the cargo boom at its maximum outreach would not exceed $10^{\circ}$ or the angle at which the deck is immersed (whichever is less).
+3.9.6 The initial stability of fishing vessels hauling in the nets and catch with cargo booms shall be sufficient (under loading conditions stated in 3.5.4 as well) to ensure that the static heel angle of the ship when handling the nets and operating the cargo boom at its maximum outreach would not exceed 10° or the angle at which the deck is immersed (whichever is less).